Carbon Fiber Reinforced Polymers (CFRP): Running Parameters, Tool Life, & Safety Tips

 When finishing, the team used a 1/2” version of the same competitor tool, running at 900 RPM with an 8 IPM feed rate.
 This would take two passes, one at .400” deep and the last down to the bottom of the part at .700”.

-geospace technologies fadal VMC 4020
+geospace technologies fadal VMC 4020 in a machining facility

 With this strategy and tooling, the team was creating high-quality parts at a cycle time of 15 minutes and 22 seconds per part, but were only seeing the roughing tool last for 60 parts on average, and the finishing tool for around 120 parts.
 This was causing tool costs to be higher than they would like, and costing the team precious time with frequent tool changes.